p2-inc/keycloak-themes/README.md

 | `--spi-email-sender-ext-email-override-reply-to` | no |  | Reply-to email address. |
 | `--spi-email-sender-ext-email-override-reply-to-display-name` | no |  | Reply-to email address display name. |
 | `--spi-email-sender-ext-email-override-envelope-from` | no |  | Envelope-from email address. |

+#### Attachments

+This implementation also includes an SPI `MessageBuilderProvider` that allows modifying the email message once it has been templated, but before it is sent.
+This is meant to allow adding headers and attachments.
+This is done by implementing a single `updateMessage` method that provides the [Message](https://jakarta.ee/specifications/platform/9/apidocs/jakarta/mail/message) and [Multipart](https://jakarta.ee/specifications/platform/9/apidocs/jakarta/mail/multipart) objects.

 ### JAR Folder Theme Provider